berthelemy/flisspowercounselling/_pages/03-counselling.md

 ### Fees:

-I charge £45 for a 50 minute session.
+Initial session: £45 for 50 minutes
+Subsequent sessions: £45 for 60 minutes